 The Best Natural Ketogenic Sweetener?

-Sugar is tricky.
+Sugar and sweetener’s are tricky.
 We are told biologically that our brain runs off of sugar in the form of glucose primarily, and that if we don’t maintain steady blood sugar levels then we will not run optimally.
 As a society however, Americans vastly overconsume sugar in highly processed forms such as corn syrup and fructose.
 Consequentially, conditions such as diabetes, obesity, chronic inflammatory disorders, and cancer are all at historically high prevalence rates.

 Although not the only factor involved, excess sugar intake and rampant blood sugar imbalances can dramatically influence all of these diseases.
 As more and more people are becoming aware of the detrimental impact of these sweeteners, sugar replacements are flooding the market in order to capitalize on this trend.